brunoniconeves/inventoryApp/README.md

 Restrict access to the API by allowing only requests from the IP address of your frontend server.

 ## Frontend:
+Add more unit tests covering delete scenarios
+I found some issues with the Material UI DataGrid so It might need some refactor (and more time)

 Use Environment Variables:
 Store sensitive information like API keys in environment variables, not in the codebase.